Mitochondria: Why Your Cells' "Powerhouses" Matter More Than You Think

 You contain roughly 30 trillion cells–with varying types and various locations–that allow you to live your daily life without even thinking about it.

 Living true to its name, the mitochondria are the cell’s energy bank.
-Everything we consume: food, drinks, and even oxygen, the mitochondria can convert into energy (ATP) for the body to use.
+Everything we consume: food, drinks, and even oxygen, the mitochondria can convert into cellular energy (ATP) for the body to use.
 To put the relationship between mitochondria and ATP (Adenosine Triphosphate) into greater context, the mitochondria are the structure that holds energy, while ATP is the specific energy molecule that’s produced.
 From there, our body is able to use ATP to fuel every activity–from muscle contraction while lifting something to tissue repair from damage.

 The mitochondria are the building blocks for energy production, brain function, metabolism, hormone health, immune function, and healthy aging.
 Although microscopic, the mitochondria and their mutual relationship with ATP are absolutely vital to health.